-- Allows the claw back of money transferred out of portfolio companies by removing existing safe harbors in fraudulent transfer laws for certain kinds of transactions in cases where such transfers are connected to a change in control transaction. - Creates a positive presumption of fraudulent transfer for transactions connected to a change in control. - Extends the statute of limitations for fraudulent transfers to at least eight years after the transfer was made, if it was connected to a change in control.
+- Allows the claw back of money transferred out of portfolio companies by removing existing safe harbors in fraudulent transfer laws for certain kinds of transactions in cases where such transfers are connected to a change in control transaction. - Creates a positive presumption of fraudulent transfer for transactions connected to a change in control. - Extends the statute of limitations for fraudulent transfers to at least eight years after the transfer was made, if it was connected to a change in control and two years for all other transfers. - Litigation claims brought against company insiders must be brought by a trustee representing the creditor committee rather than the debtor-in-possession who often put sham "independent" directors on boards.